revk/ESP32-LED/Manuals/Overview.md

 The command `add` can be used to add new apps on existing ones without replacing the existing ones - this is idea for time limited apps and reverting to previous working.

+You can also use an app name as a command where the payload is the parameters.
+This replaces the list of apps with this one app.

+Whilst app parameters are normally an object with one or more parameters, if it is just a string, that sets `colour`, and if a number, that sets `limit`.
+E.g. `command/LED/whatever/spin red`.

 ## Power and wiring

 The PCB passes on the USB supplied power.
 Each LED could use something like 60mA when on full, so consider total power.
 A USB port only has to provide 0.5A which would be only 8 LEDs, but obviously the LEDs may not all be on full white usually.